zalmoxisus/redux-devtools-extension/docs/API/Methods.md

 <a id="notifyErrors"></a>
 ### notifyErrors([onError])

 When called, the extension will listen for uncaught exceptions on the page, and, if any, will show native notifications.
-Optionally, you can provide a function to be called when and exception occurs.
+Optionally, you can provide a function to be called when an exception occurs.

 ##### Arguments